amplience/amplience-bigcommerce-catalyst/docs/amplience/getting-started.md

 See https://developer.bigcommerce.com/docs/rest-authentication/tokens#create-a-token for more information.

-You will also need your default store Site ID, which is different than the Store Hash.
+You will also need your default store Site ID, which is different to the Store Hash.
 You can go in your store and get the ID from the URL: `https://[site_id].mybigcommerce.com`

 From there you can update the Installation Parameters of the eComm Toolkit extension with the following: